Qiskit/RFCs/0023-backend-v3.md

 Where `Target + .run` are **required** components, and `"extra functionality"` comprises both optional and custom functionality that can be used to extend the backend model and adapt it using provider-specific information.

 The initial proposal in this RFC is to **maintain** the `BackendV2` design of the Target and extra functionality (up to small changes), and focus on improving the "run" component.
+The detailed design section expands on what each component involves.

 ### BackendV3 - the new backend model